saahil1801/PDF-ChatBot-using-GPT-4-and-Streamlit/README.md

 # PDF ChatBot using GPT-4 and Streamlit

 This is a chatbot application that utilizes GPT-4 to answer questions related to the content of a PDF document.
-The application is built with Streamlit and leverages the LangChain framework, OpenAI, and other libraries to provide an interactive and efficient way to query PDF documents.
+The application is built with Streamlit and leverages the LangChain framework, OpenAI, FAISS and other libraries to provide an interactive and efficient way to query PDF documents.

 ## About